 Skip to main content

-Match percentage is Truffle's AI indicator of how closely a candidate's responses align with your role criteria.
-70%+ is Strong, 50–70% is Good, below 50% is Weak.
+Match score is Truffle's AI signal for how closely a candidate's responses align with your role criteria, on a 0–100 scale.
+70+ is Strong, 50–70 is Good, below 50 is Weak.
+Every score includes reasoning.

-Match percentage is Truffle's AI indicator of how closely a candidate's interview responses align with your role criteria.
+Match score is Truffle's AI signal for how closely a candidate's interview responses align with your role criteria, displayed on a 0–100 scale.
 It runs per completed interview and appears on the candidate dashboard, the candidate profile, and shared candidate links.
-70% and above is Strong alignment, 50–70% is Good, and below 50% is Weak.
+70 and above is Strong alignment, 50–70 is Good, and below 50 is Weak.
 Use it to prioritize who to review first.
+Every score has reasoning attached so you can see why.

-The number is a diagnostic signal, not a decision.
+The number is a prioritization signal with reasoning attached, not a hiring decision.
 Truffle's AI surfaces it; you decide who advances.
+For how the score is built and how to read it in depth, see How does Truffle score candidates?.

 Score tiers

-Match percentage maps to three tiers so you can scan a list quickly without reading every number.
+Match score maps to three tiers so you can scan a list quickly without reading every number.

-Match percentage shows up on every surface where a candidate is summarized.
+Match score shows up on every surface where a candidate is summarized.

 • Candidate list.
 In the Match column, sortable.

 • Screening tab.
-Per-question match breakdown so you can see which questions drove the overall score.
+Per-question score breakdown so you can see which questions drove the overall score.

 • Shared candidate link.
 Visible to the external stakeholder you share with.